"Jesus answered, "I am the way and the truth and the life. No one comes to the Father except through me." ---John 14:6

 Fast-forward to this past weekend.
 There Tom and I were, driving along in the middle of cornfields after having visited another disappointing swap meet created mostly for men.
-Oh, the acres of car parts and car books and tools and greasy-looking stuff!
-Fortunately I came prepared with my book bag and, after a quick perusal of the place, I sat at a picnic table with a donut and read.
+Oh, the acres of car parts, car books, tools and greasy-looking stuff!
+Fortunately I came prepared with my book bag and, after a quick perusal, I sat at a picnic table with a donut and read.

-Anyway, (truly, I'll make a point in this post), Tom, spur-of-the-moment-like, decided to take a different route home and it was on that route where we found that free desk for our kitchen I showed you.
+Anyway, Tom, spur-of-the-moment-like, decided to take a different route home and that's when we found that free desk for our kitchen I showed you.
 But before that, I told Tom, "After that dreadful swap meet, I have a gigantic urge to look through boxes of books."
-And that's when we saw a yard sale ahead.
-We stopped, got out, and guess what they had?
-Two huge boxes of books!
-And guess which books I found while wildly searching through those boxes?

 Three Ramona Quimby books.